alanshortis/gulp-boilerplate/README.md

 # Gulp Boilerplate

 Boilerplate for gulp tasks.

-Not the most complete or complex, but adequate for most projects.
+In progress.

+### Tasks

+* SASS compilation with sourcemaps.
+* Autoprefix CSS